 The Tax Collector is an agent for various state and local government agencies, for the collection of revenue and public funding.
 It is the responsibility of the Tax Collector to invest these revenues and funds, pending their timely distribution, to various state, local agencies, and taxing authorities.

 A wide range of services are provided by The Tax Collector to the citizens of Osceola County.
-These include, collection of ad valorem taxes, non-ad valorem taxes, motor vehicle and vessel registration and title applications, collection of sales tax, issuance of business tax receipt, issuance of hunting and fishing licenses, issuance of concealed weapon permits, driver licenses, and collection of tourist development taxes.
+These include, collection of ad valorem taxes, non-ad valorem taxes, motor vehicle and vessel registration and title applications, collection of sales tax, issuance of business tax receipt, issuance of hunting and fishing licenses, issuance of concealed weapon permits, driver licenses, issuance of Florida birth certificates and collection of tourist development taxes.